ecampana/borrow-my-style/README.md

 Page under construction.
 Please have a look through the git repository.
 The jupyter notebooks are finalized and describe the analysis in greater detail.

 # <a name="introduction">Introduction</a>
 Insight Data Science is an intensive postdoctoral training fellowship that bridges the gap between academia and a career in data science.
 As part of the program, I had the wonderful opportunity to consult with _Borrow My Style_*, a fashion e-commerce startup.
-My client company provides a peer-2-peer rental community where they wish to enable people to either rent or sell fashion items such as dresses, handbags, shoes, and accessories as well.
-The purpose of this blog post is to detail the models that were produced to evaluate inventory performance and provide a recommendation system for lenders.
+My client company provides a peer-2-peer rental community where they wish to enable people to either rent or sell fashion items such as dresses, handbags, shoes, as well as accessories.
+The purpose of this blog post is to detail the models that were built to evaluate inventory performance and provide a recommendation system for lenders.

 <div style="text-align:center">
 <img src ="images/computer.jpg" width="438" height="275" /><img src ="images/online closet.jpg" width="240" height="275" />